wandb/weave/docs/docs/tutorial-rag.md

 article_embeddings = docs_to_embeddings(articles) # Note: you would typically do this once with your articles and put the embeddings & metadata in a database

+# We've added a decorator to our retrieval step
+# highlight-next-line
 @weave.op()
 def get_most_relevant_document(query):
     openai = OpenAI()